 Our 10 Student Networks are student-led groups who exist to connect underrepresented areas of the student population, build communities, enhance diversity on campus, highlight current issues and empower like-minded students to act collectively to bring about change and make a difference.

-The Students' Union is here to make sure that you can make the most out of your degree and Student Academic Represtatives or as we like to call them StARs are one of the key ways we do this is by working in partnership with the University to deliver the student academic representation system.
-Each course has its own set of StARs who volunteer their time to champion the needs of the students on their respective courses and there are also Institute Reps who represent students at the Institute level.
+The Students' Union is here to make sure that you can make the most out of your degree and one of the key ways we do this is by working in partnership with the University to deliver the student academic representation system.
+Each course has its own set of Course Reps who volunteer their time to champion the needs of the students on their respective courses and there are also Institute Reps who represent students at the Institute level.

 Throughout the year, we’ll be leading on dozens of campaigns to ensure that your university experience is the best it can be.
 So if you would like to get stuck in and help us campaign, then be sure to reach out to us!